marttp/openreview-contributing/README.md

 An open-source, self-hosted AI code review bot.
 Deploy to Vercel, connect a GitHub App, and get on-demand PR reviews powered by Claude.

 > **Beta**: OpenReview is currently in beta.
-It was built as an internal project to help the Vercel team test their technologies together — [Chat SDK](https://www.npmjs.com/package/chat), [AI SDK](https://sdk.vercel.ai), [Vercel Workflow](https://vercel.com/docs/workflow), [Vercel Sandbox](https://vercel.com/docs/sandbox), and more.
+It was built as an internal project to help the Vercel team test their technologies together.
 Expect rough edges and breaking changes.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?demo-description=An+open-source%2C+self-hosted+AI+code+review+bot.+Deploy+to+Vercel%2C+connect+a+GitHub+App%2C+and+get+automated+PR+reviews+powered+by+Claude.&demo-image=https%3A%2F%2Fopenreview.labs.vercel.dev%2Fopengraph-image.png&demo-title=openreview.labs.vercel.dev&demo-url=https%3A%2F%2Fopenreview.labs.vercel.dev%2F&from=templates&project-name=OpenReview&repository-name=openreview&repository-url=https%3A%2F%2Fgithub.com%2Fvercel-labs%2Fopenreview&env=GITHUB_APP_ID%2CGITHUB_APP_INSTALLATION_ID%2CGITHUB_APP_PRIVATE_KEY%2CGITHUB_APP_WEBHOOK_SECRET&products=%5B%7B%22integrationSlug%22%3A%22upstash%22%2C%22productSlug%22%3A%22upstash-kv%22%2C%22protocol%22%3A%22storage%22%2C%22type%22%3A%22integration%22%7D%5D&skippable-integrations=0)

 ## Features

-- **On-demand reviews** — Mention `@openreview` in any PR comment to trigger a review
+- **On-demand reviews** — Mention `@openreview` in any PR comment to trigger a review.
+Powered by [Chat SDK](https://chat-sdk.dev)
 - **Sandboxed execution** — Runs in an isolated [Vercel Sandbox](https://vercel.com/docs/sandbox) with full repo access, including the ability to run linters, formatters, and tests
 - **Inline suggestions** — Posts line-level comments with GitHub suggestion blocks for one-click fixes
 - **Code changes** — Can directly fix formatting, lint errors, and simple bugs, then commit and push to your PR branch
 - **Reactions** — React with 👍 or ❤️ to approve suggestions, or 👎 or 😕 to skip
 - **Durable workflows** — Built on [Vercel Workflow](https://vercel.com/docs/workflow) for reliable, resumable execution
-- **Extensible skills** — Ships with built-in review skills and supports custom skills via `.agents/skills/`
+- **Extensible skills** — Ships with built-in review [skills](https://skills.sh) and supports custom skills via `.agents/skills/`
 - **Powered by Claude** — Uses Claude Sonnet 4.6 via the [AI SDK](https://sdk.vercel.ai) for high-quality code analysis

 ## How it works